21daysArya/21_Days-ARYA_CHANDE/README.md

 HI , I m Arya Chande from KJSAC
 I m a beginer to data science
-Day 1 - Learnt the instalation of python and pycharm Day 2 - Leart python variables
+Day 1 - Learnt the instalation of python and pycharm Day 2 - Learnt python variables